This post may contain affiliate links. Please read mydisclosure policy.

 Step 1 – Peel and Slice the Potatoes

-Place the potatoes in a large bowl filled with cold water to cover them.
+Cover the potatoes in a large bowl filled with cold water.
 This will keep them from turning brown.

 Step 2 – Make The Béchamel Sauce